 FIG. 1.
 Some rainfall metrics over the subcontinent and surrounding area, computed using APHRODITE.
-Areas where the mean summer (Jun-Sep) rainfall exceeds 5 mm day-1 are coloured in red; those where the mean winter (Dec-Apr) rainfall exceeds 1 mm day-1 are coloured blue.
-Hashing indicates areas where at least a quarter of summer days have light rainfall (>2.5 mm day-1, as defined by the IMD), and stippling where at least a twentieth of winter days meet the same criterion.
-Note that here and throughout, borders are purely illustrative, and do not represent the authors' political affiliations.
+Areas where the mean summer (June-September) rainfall exceeds 5 mm day-1 are colored in red; those where the mean winter (December-April) rainfall exceeds 1 mm day-1 are colored blue.
+Hashing indicates areas where at least a quarter of summer days have light rainfall [>2.5 mm day-1, as defined by the India Meteorological Department (IMD)], and stippling where at least a 20th of winter days meet the same criterion.
+Note that here and throughout, borders are purely illustrative and do not represent the authors' political affiliations.